BitBagCommerce/SyliusImojePlugin/README.md

 ### Usage

-This plugin allows you to use the payment solution delivered by ING.
+This plugin allows you to use the payment solution delivered by imoje.

 ### Configuration: